Financial Planning

 Cash flow analysis template in Mosaic

-Once you have the short-term view of cash flow, you can look further into the future and model out a pro forma cash flow statement.
+Once you have a short-term view of cash flow, you can look further into the future and model out a pro forma cash flow statement.

-Our Strategic Finance Platform ties all the components of a financial model together to automatically create a cash flow forecast based on the various ways your decisions will impact cash balance in the future.
+Mosaic ties all the components of a financial model together to automatically create a cash flow forecast based on the various ways your decisions will impact your cash balance in the future.
 The steps included in modeling a startup cash flow forecast include:

 • Forecasting headcount for various departments and using driver-based planning to map out future expenses from equipment purchases, software purchases, payroll, and more.